• Skip to main content

 • chopped scallions, chives, or green onions

-• lemon slice
+• lemon wedges

 Instructions

 Prepare all the ingredients and toppings.
-Chop the scallions and onions into small dice, mince the garlic, boil the eggs and crush the chicharron.
+Chop the scallions and onions into small dice, mince the garlic, boil the eggs, and crush the chicharron.
 Then proceed to cook.

 To soak or not to soak?
 To prepare the pancit bihon or rice noodles, you have two options: